mahsi8054-alt/Boostng/Readme.md

 # BoostNG

-BoostNG is a modern SaaS platform that enables creators, businesses, and marketers to purchase social media growth services through a secure wallet system powered by GoMine.
+BoostNG is a modern SaaS platform that enables creators, businesses, and marketers to purchase social media growth services through a secure wallet system powered by Me.

 ## Features